 The crown of each tooth projects into the mouth.
 The root of each tooth descends below the gum line, into the jaw.

-- Tooth decay: A general name for disease of the teeth, including cavities and caries.
+- Tooth decay: A general name for disease of the teeth, including cavities.

 - Plaque: A sticky, colorless film made of bacteria and the substances they secrete.
 Plaque develops quickly on teeth after eating sugary food, but can be easily brushed off.